Rokutann/npy.el/README.md

 ### Basic Usage

-`nnpy-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.
+`npy-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.

 The mode line shows the Pipenv project the file the buffer visiting belongs to.